sajjadhossanshimanto/FireDM/docs/user_guide.md

 available only for custom themes not default themes.

 ### Systray:
-you can enable/disable systray icon with an option tosendPyIDM to systray when closing main window.
+you can enable/disable systray icon with an option tosendFireDM to systray when closing main window.

 ### Monitor urls:
-PyIDM will monitor clipboard for any copied urls"enabled by default", however you can disable this option anytime.
+FireDM will monitor clipboard for any copied urls"enabled by default", however you can disable this option anytime.

 ### Write metadata to video files: